kryptoklob/spearbot/README.md

 ## Prerequisites

+This assumes you're on a Unix system.

+If on Windows...why?

 First, make sure you are using node v18.
 I recommend using [nvm](https://github.com/nvm-sh/nvm) for Node & npm version management.

 ```